isas1/portfolio-site/README.md

+# My Porfolio Page!

+In an attempt to better learn React.js and just understand all things JavaScript at a better level I'm building a new Portfolio site.

+##Tools used:

+* NPM
+* Create-react-app
+* React-dom
+* Material-UI
+* React-typist
+* React-iframe
+* React-icons - Font Awesome

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>